Alidafh/FYS-STK4155/project1/README.md

 source clean.sh
 ```

-NOTE: clean.sh *DELETES* the output folders, if you already have a personal folder named output which is unrelated to this project, you should rename it to something else.\
+**NOTE**: clean.sh deletes the output folders.
+If you already have a personal folder named output which is unrelated to this project, you should rename it.

 ## Credit